England reignite World Cup hopes with New Zealand win

 England earned a nerve-shredding 20-run win over New Zealand to reignite their hopes in the Men's T20 World Cup in Australia.

-Knowing defeat would all-but eliminate them, England survived under intense pressure to successfully defend 179 at the Gabba.
+Knowing defeat would all but eliminate them, England survived under intense pressure to successfully defend 179 at the Gabba.

 After being reduced to 28-2, the Black Caps looked to have swung the game in their favour when Glenn Phillips and captain Kane Williamson combined for a stand of 91 from 59 balls.